spryker/spryker-docs/docs/pbc/all/search/202311.0/base-shop/third-party-integrations/integrate-algolia.md

 {% info_block warningBox "Warning" %}

-If your project has project-speciific functionality where abstract or concrete products are created/update/deleted, please add needed events to the list, when you need to send updated data to Algolia.
+If your project has project-speciific functionality where abstract or concrete products are created, updated or deleted, add the necessary events to the list for when you need to send updated data to Algolia.

-The examples of such functionality:
+Examples of such functionality include:
-- a custom functionality in the Back Office;
+- A custom functionality in the Back Office
-- custom data import;
+- Custom data import
-- integration with some middleware when product or product related data is update in Spryker.
+- Integration with some middleware when product or product-related data is updates in Spryker

-Note: to trigger custom events in Spryker you need to use `EventFacade::trigger('event-name', $payload)` or `EventFacade::triggerBulk('event-name', $payloads)` methods.
+Keep int mind, that to trigger custom events in Spryker you need to use `EventFacade::trigger('event-name', $payload)` or `EventFacade::triggerBulk('event-name', $payloads)` methods.

 {% endinfo_block %}